Magnetized Thick Disks around Boson Stars: Introduction

 The theory of the equilibrium tori has a long history dating back to the classical works \cite{Fishbone1, Abramowicz, Kozlowski} where the equilibrium tori for the Kerr black hole were obtained.
 Assuming an isentropic or barotropic equation of state for the perfect fluid it was demonstrated that in this case the constant angular velocity and the constant angular momentum surfaces coincide.
 This statement, known as the von Zeipel theorem, represents an integrability condition for the relativistic Euler equation and therefore it allows the construction of analytical solutions.

 Various equilibrium tori can be constructed possessing a different profile of the specific angular momentum \cite{Qian, Daigne}.
-Solutions with a constant angular momentum play a fundamental role since they already capture the main qualitative features of the more general configurations and represent the marginally stable case.
+Solutions with a constant angular momentum play a fundamental role since despite their simplicity they already capture the main qualitative features of the more general configurations.
 The physical conditions can be further extended by adding a toroidal magnetic field which allows for the construction of analytical solutions under the same integrability conditions \cite{Komissarov:2006nz} (see also \cite{Font} and \cite{Wielgus} for non-constant angular momentum configurations).
 This generalization is particularly important for the astrophysical applications since magnetic fields play a dynamical role in astrophysical scenarios and the magnetized equilibrium configurations provide suitable initial conditions for the GRMHD simulations of the accretion process or jet formation (see e. g. \cite{Igumenshchev, McKinney}).
+Magnetized tori can be further generalized by including shear viscosity effects \cite{Lahiri_2020}.

 Although the accretion disk theory was developed considering mainly the Kerr black hole, fundamental physics suggests that more diverse compact objects may exist in nature.
 This motivates the construction of accretion disk models in more exotic spacetimes with the view of confronting the simulations with observational data and searching for astrophysical signatures of new fundamental objects \cite{Vincent_2016, Olivares,Vincent_2021, EHT_Sgr}.
 In this line of research thick accretion disks around black holes in the modified theories of gravity were studied \cite{ Font_2019, Font_2021, Teodoro_2021, Gimeno-Soler}, equilibrium configurations in de Sitter background \cite{Stuchlik_2000, Slany} or interacting with an external matter distribution \cite{Faraji_2021a, Faraji_2021b}, as well as thick disks in naked singularity spacetimes \cite{Adamek, Stuchlik_2015}.